Search Fracture Mechanics Website

 Introduction

-This page addresses challenge of determining the stress intensity factor, \(K\), from crack opening displacement data.
+This page addresses the challenge of determining the stress intensity factor, \(K\), from crack opening displacement data.
 The data can come from experimental measurements or analytical predictions.
 The idea is simple: take the equation for crack opening displacement as a function of \(K\) and invert it to obtain \(K\) as a function of displacement, and then insert displacement data into it.
 We will begin with some introductory exercises, and then focus on determining \(K\) from finite element analysis (FEA) results.

 But why bother trying to estimate \(K\) from displacement data in the first place?
 Why not simply use \(K = \sigma_\infty \sqrt{\pi a}\) to compute it?
 The answer is that this equation only applies to an infinite plate with a center crack, and real world cases are never this simple.
 They usually involve shear, bending, and complex geometries that complicate the issue and lead to K-values different from \(K = \sigma_\infty \sqrt{\pi a}\).